 Kaur’s poetry is brief and straightforward: it is a collection of tiles of an internal mosaic.
-It has also graphic distinctive traits.
-First of all, she honors her mother tongue, Punjabi, by simulating the Gurmukhi script.
-In Gurmukhi, there are no uppercase or lowercase letters, they are treated all the same.
-Kaur says that for her that is a visual representation of what she wants to witness in the world: equality.
+It also has distinctive graphic traits.
+First, she honors her mother tongue, Punjabi, by simulating the Gurmukhi script.
+In Gurmukhi, there are no uppercase or lowercase letters; they are treated all the same.
+Kaur says that is a visual representation of what she wants to witness in the world: equality.
 Moreover, each poem is accompanied by an illustration, a sketch of the first image that came to her mind after writing the poem.

 In conclusion, her poetry owes its success to an ensemble of elements.
-The limpidity of the speech, the combination with the drawings, and the performance aspect all contribute to a unique experience, that put together a huge and variated audience.
+The limpidity of the speech, the combination with the drawings, and the performance aspect all contribute to a unique experience that puts together a vast and variated audience.